 Bear in mind that no energy monitor on the market can account for the true complexity of a three tariff system.
 This is because these tariffs change depending on what time it is, the day of the week and whether it is a public holiday (i.e. the monitor would need a complete calendar in it).

 We have tested the signal to about 30 metres.
 It has been designed to travel through metal meter boxes and walls to that it can easily reach inside your home.

 If necessary, extending the range further may be as simple as removing the cover of the transmitter and making the red antenna wire external to the plastic housing (see below).
 Here’s a blog post from someone who increased the range of a similar energy monitor product.

 My meter box is over 30 metres away, can I still use the energy monitor?

 Yes.
 You should be able to clamp over the incoming supply cable before it gets split off into individual circuits at your household switchboard.
 We recommend using an electrician to do this as it is often ‘behind the board’.
-If you have a main fuse at your switchboard, you may be able to do this yourself.

 What size are the sensor clamps?

 EW4008 & EW4009 – The internal diameter of the sensor clamp is 10mm (black clamp).

 We also have some units with 25mm (red clamp) available.
 Please contact us if you require this larger size.

 Can I buy additional transmitters to monitor multiple circuits?